KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 mathjax: false
 ---

-The purpose of this post is to show a few examples of Anki add-ons I wrote while I was in medical school.
-I hope this will be helpful to someone new to programming who wants to write an Anki add-on.
+I am going to explain the source code of two Anki add-ons that I wrote while I was in medical school, in the hopes that it will be useful to someone new to programming who wants to write Anki add-ons.
 This post condenses the content of three separate posts on this topic.
 The exact content of the three original posts can be seen in [the commit which deleted them](https://github.com/KyleRego/KyleRego.github.io/commit/f3e5b60c401b72c124ffd693e3dd707b47fd609e).
 Before the case studies, I also want to provide some background on what you may need to study to write Anki add-ons in general.

 - [Background](#background)
 - [Anki magnifying glass mouse cursor](#case-study-the-anki-magnifying-glass-mouse-cursor)